Large Language Models, scientific knowledge and factuality: A framework to streamline human expert evaluation: Abstract

 \section{Abstract}

-Inferring over and extracting information from Large Language Models (LLMs) trained on a large corpus of scientific literature can potentially drive a new era in biomedical research, reducing the barriers for accessing existing medical evidence.
-This work examines the potential of LLMs for dialoguing with biomedical background knowledge, using the context of antibiotic discovery as an exemplar motivational scenario.
-The context of biomedical discovery from natural products entails understanding the relational evidence between an organism (e.g. a Fungi such as \textit{Albifimbria verrucaria}), an associated chemical (Verrucarin A) and its associated antibiotic properties (present antibiotic activity).
-This work provides a systematic assessment on the ability of LLMs to encode and express these relations, verifying for fluency, prompt-alignment, semantic coherence, factual knowledge and specificity of generated responses.
-The systematic analysis is applied to nine state-of-the-art models, from models specialised on biomedical scientific corpora to general models such as ChatGPT and GPT-4 in two prompting-based tasks: chemical compound definition generation and chemical compound-fungus relation determination.
-Results show that while recent models have improved in fluency, factual accuracy is still low and models are biased towards over-represented entities.
+The paper introduces a framework for the evaluation of the encoding of factual scientific knowledge, designed to streamline the manual evaluation process typically conducted by domain experts.
+Inferring over and extracting information from Large Language Models (LLMs) trained on a large corpus of scientific literature can potentially define a step change in biomedical discovery, reducing the barriers for accessing and integrating existing medical evidence.
+This work explores the potential of LLMs for dialoguing with biomedical background knowledge, using the context of antibiotic discovery.
+The framework involves of three evaluation steps, each assessing different aspects sequentially: fluency, prompt alignment, semantic coherence, factual knowledge, and specificity of the generated responses.
+By splitting these tasks between non-experts and experts, the framework reduces the effort required from the latter.
+The work provides a systematic assessment on the ability of eleven state-of-the-art models LLMs, including ChatGPT, GPT-4 and Llama 2, in two prompting-based tasks: chemical compound definition generation and chemical compound-fungus relation determination.
+Although recent models have improved in fluency, factual accuracy is still low and models are biased towards over-represented entities.
 The ability of LLMs to serve as biomedical knowledge bases is questioned, and the need for additional systematic evaluation frameworks is highlighted.
-The best performing GPT-4 produced a factual definition for 70\% of chemical compounds and 43.6\% factual relations to fungi, whereas the best open source model BioGPT-large 30\% of the compounds and 30\% of the relations for the best-performing prompt.
-The results show that while LLMs are currently not fit for purpose to be used as biomedical factual knowledge bases, there is a promising emerging property in the direction of factuality as the models become domain specialised, scale-up in size and level of human feedback.
+While LLMs are currently not fit for purpose to be used as biomedical factual knowledge bases in a zero-shot setting, there is a promising emerging property in the direction of factuality as the models become domain specialised, scale-up in size and level of human feedback.